ueberdosis/blog/content/blog/13/post.md

 Some people like to work on side projects and have enough time to work on them, but it’s okay not to do that.
 You have to recharge and shouldn’t feel bad for doing so.
 For example, Alex Muench is a designer for Todoist and Twist, both excellent products, but you know what?
 He isn’t working on a side project.

-> Alex Muench: “No energy for side projects atm”<br>
+> Alex Muench: “No energy for side projects at the moment”<br>

 ## In the morning
 Marcel Bachran, a fantastic designer, is having a 4-day-week.
 Though, he seems not to work on his side projects on the fifth day.